-Is it alright to have a big church wedding?
+Is it alright to have a big wedding?

-We have everything we need for our household; can we ask for money?
+We don’t need anything for our home—can we ask for money instead?

 “Whether it is your first wedding or your fourth, you should never ask for money,” says Nichols.
 “However, there are couples who truly only want to receive money.
 The best way to get this message across would be by word of mouth, or by using a cash fund registry site.”

 Are there any wedding traditions we should skip?

 This is totally up to you.
 “Some traditions might be really important to you, like toasts and a first dance,” Nichols says.
 “Others might feel trite, like a bouquet or garter toss.
 Include the traditions that feel meaningful to you, and skip the rest.”